MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 Hypercalls can be invoked only from the most privileged guest processor mode.
 On x64 platfoms, this means protected mode with a current privilege level (CPL) of zero.
 Although real-mode code runs with an effective CPL of zero, hypercalls are not allowed in real mode.
 An attempt to invoke a hypercall within an illegal processor mode will generate a #UD (undefined operation) exception.

-All hypercalls should be invoked through the architecturally-defined hypercall interface.
-(See the following sections for instructions on discovering and establishing this interface.)
+All hypercalls should be invoked through the architecturally-defined hypercall interface (see below).
 An attempt to invoke a hypercall by any other means (for example, copying the code from the hypercall code page to an alternate location and executing it from there) might result in an undefined operation (#UD) exception.
 The hypervisor is not guaranteed to deliver this exception.

 ## Alignment Requirements

 Callers must specify the 64-bit guest physical address (GPA) of the input and/or output parameters.
 GPA pointers must by 8-byte aligned.
 If the hypercall involves no input or output parameters, the hypervisor ignores the corresponding GPA pointer.

 The input and output parameter lists cannot overlap or cross page boundaries.
-Hypercall input and output pages are expected to be GPA pages and not “overlay” pages (for a discussion of overlay pages, see section 5.2.1).
+Hypercall input and output pages are expected to be GPA pages and not “overlay” pages.
 If the virtual processor writes the input parameters to an overlay page and specifies a GPA within this page, hypervisor access to the input parameter list is undefined.

 The hypervisor will validate that the calling partition can read from the input page before executing the requested hypercall.
 This validation consists of two checks: the specified GPA is mapped and the GPA is marked readable.
 If either of these tests fails, the hypervisor generates a memory intercept message.
 For hypercalls that have output parameters, the hypervisor will validate that the partition can be write to the output page.
 This validation consists of two checks: the specified GPA is mapped and the GPA is marked writable.